Best Guide to Commercial Energy Audits

 An energy audit is the first step in making a building energy efficient.
 Commercial energy audits equip building owners with a thorough understanding of how, when, and where electricity is used in their buildings.
-Another feature of a commercial energy audit is giving decision-makers a list of potential measures to reduce energy use and qualify for certifications like LEED and Energy Star.
+It gives decision-makers a list of potential measures to reduce energy use and qualify for certifications like LEED and Energy Star.
 Net-zero commitments can also be achieved in the near future.

 Energy efficiency upgrades improve the overall portfolio of a building, producing greater energy cost savings that can be attributed to financing other energy conservation measures (ECMs).

 This best practice guide explores the process and benefits of commercial energy audits.
 We also discover how much it costs to perform a commercial energy audit that maximizes energy savings.
 If you have any questions or tips to share, please feel free to contact ActiveBAS today.

 What is a Commercial Energy Audit?

 A commercial energy audit is a systematic way to uncover energy-saving opportunities in a commercial property.
 It is performed by a professional energy auditor who interviews facility managers and inspects building systems to develop a comprehensive energy efficiency plan.